Skip to content

 else:

-Wait synchronously for the a result or exception to be set (thread-safe) blocking the current thread.
+Wait for result or exception to be set (internally synchronised) returning the result if specified.

 Parameters: